General-relativistic spin system: Cosmological implications

 \section{Cosmological implications}

 What would a continuous spin system embedded into spacetime imply on its dynamics?
-In the previous section, a parallel between the general relativistic spin action and the DBI-type action has been established, which permits to make some predictions towards this direction, being of particular relevance in the cosmological context.
+In the previous section, a parallel between the general relativistic spin action and the DBI-type action has been established, which permits one to make some predictions toward this direction, being of particular relevance in the cosmological context.

-This is because, since a few decades, works on string theory led to a renewed interest concerning the DBI action due to its link with the D-brane models \cite{Leigh:1989jq}.
-Imposing the DBI action (\ref{DBIaction}) to be real requires the square root $\sqrt{1 - f(\xi)\, g^{\mu\nu} \partial_\mu\xi \partial_\nu\xi}$ to be real-valued.
-Under this condition, and considering negative $f$ function, an upper bound on the scalar field velocity $|\dot{\xi}|$ is predicted.
-This upper bound is responsible for the so-called D-cceleration mechanism, and can be shown to introduce naturally a slow-roll inflation \cite{Silverstein:2003hf}, with promising predictions on the non-Gausiannity of the power spectrum of the CMB \cite{Alishahiha:2004eh}.
+This is because, since a few decades, works on string theory led to a renewed interest concerning the DBI action due to its link with the $D$-brane models \cite{Leigh:1989jq}.
+Imposing the DBI action [Eq. (\ref{DBIaction})] to be real requires the square root $\sqrt{1 - f(\xi)\, g^{\mu\nu} \partial_\mu\xi \partial_\nu\xi}$ to be real valued.
+Under this condition -- and considering negative $f$ function, an upper bound on the scalar field velocity $|\dot{\xi}|$ is predicted.
+This upper bound is responsible for the so-called $D$-cceleration mechanism and can be shown to introduce naturally a slow-roll inflation \cite{Silverstein:2003hf}, with promising predictions on the non-Gausiannity of the power spectrum of the CMB \cite{Alishahiha:2004eh}.
 This sections aims to investigate briefly if such cosmological features are also implied by our model, while we keep a more detailed analysis for forthcoming publication.